Mrchospitality/mrchosp2-copy-01/src/pages/contact.md

     weight: 5
 template: contact
 subtitle: We look forward to connecting with you!
-img_path: "/images/mrchospantipast.jpg"
+img_path: ''

 ---
-To get in touch fill the form below.
+To get in touch fill in the form below.
 Please be sure to include any food aversions, preferences and allergies.